 1-4 Weeks of Age

 Between the ages of one and two weeks, a kitten’s eyes and ears slowly begin to open.
-Their eyes should be fully opened by the time they are two weeks old, but they still are not able to see very well.
+Their eyes should be fully opened by the time they are two weeks old, but they still cannot see very well.
 Although a kitten’s eye color is likely to change later on, most kittens are born with blue eyes.

 Once kittens are three weeks old, their ears point upward and look like a smaller version of an adult cat’s ears.
-They are able to see and hear much better by this age.
+They can see and hear much better by this age.

 Although still unable to walk, one-week-old kittens start lifting their heads and moving their limbs.
 When they turn two weeks old, kittens start trying to walk.
 Their first attempts will be unsteady and awkward, but it won’t take long for them to get the hang of it.